S-Stepanov-1/GoIT_WEB_HW_11/README.md

 ## Description

-This project is developed using **FastAPI**, **PostgreSQL**, **SQLAlchemy**, **Alembic** and **Docker**.
-The project provides a RESTful API for managing your notes.
-In this repository, you will find functionalities for creating, retrieving, updating, and deleting notes, as well as searching for contacts by name, last name, or email address.
+The project provides a RESTful API for managing your contacts.
+In this repository, you will find functionalities for creating, retrieving, updating, and deleting contacts, as well as searching for contacts by name, last name, or email address.

 ## Functionalities